 Regardless of the specific region, the central theme of Diwali remains the same: the victory of goodness, truth, and light over adversity.
-Although it has its roots in Hinduism, today it’s a holiday that transcends religion while bringing friends and family together in the name of love.
-Indian people around the world — from Australia and Pakistan to the United Kingdom and the United States — are lighting their diyas this month in preparation for the big day.
+Although it has its roots in Hinduism, today, it’s a holiday that transcends religion while bringing friends and family together in the name of love.
+Indian people around the world — from Australia to the United States — are lighting their diyas in preparation for the big day.

 Have you caught Diwali fever?
-Check out one of the hundreds of events happening in the United States, or learn more about the Indian language courses that Mango offers.
-Whether it’s Hindi, Punjabi, or Tamil, you’re sure to find a language that suits you - and what better time to start learning than during the month of Diwali.
+Learn more about the Indian language courses that Mango offers.
+Whether it’s Hindi, Punjabi, or Tamil, Urdu, Telugu, or Malayalam you’re sure to find a language course that suits you.

 Ready to start learning?
 Click the button below to create a profile and try a course for free! हैप्पी दीवाली [Happy Diwali]!